DIY Gnome Wine Bottle Toppers for Christmas

 Materials

 Here is what you’ll need.
-Affiliate links are below in blue.
+Shoppable affiliate links are included below.

 Fabric, sweater fabric, or felt for hat